 After this trial run, I was impressed.
 Even more impressive was the fact that when I checked the jacket over that night, there were no rips or dings from the brush, rock, and other obstacles I had to pass through during the cross-country sections I had traversed.
 But – rather than let the jacket rest on those laurels, I took it out again this last weekend when I was doing the Phoenix Summit Challenge.
 The conditions?
 Rain, wind, and variable temperatures in the 45-60 degree range.
 Throughout the day, the wind was not a factor; and the rain stayed out of the jacket as I covered twenty miles of distance and gained over 4,000 combined feet of elevation.
 Again, at times when I did start to overheat, I simply utilized one of the many vent zippers, and was able to regulate my temperature effectively.

 So – while my tests will continue, after thirty plus miles traveled in rain, wind, snow, and ice, in elevations from 0-12,000 feet, I’m ready to give you my thoughts: this is an excellent piece of gear for that base winter or mid-layer winter layer.
 The only drawback I found with the jacket is that the sleeves run a little long – I have long arms, and the sleeves are slightly long on me; but with great cuff seals, this is a minor issue at best.
-In conclusion, I give this jacket high marks, my recommendation, and like Justin Lukasavige, I guarantee you’ll be pondering the mythical connotations surrounding it should you acquire one for yourself.
+In conclusion, I give this jacket high marks, my recommendation, and like Paulina Dao of Little Grunts, I guarantee you'll like this jacket no matter if you're a man or woman.